Skip to main content

 What materials are required to apply?

-In addition to completing several short answer questions, the following materials will need to be uploaded with your application:
+In addition to completing several short answer questions, the following materials will need to be uploaded with your application in ONE PDF FILE:

 A current resume.
-Upload your resume as a .pdf.
-Please name it Resume_Lastname_Firstname.
 In addition to work experiences, please be sure to include any civic engagement, community or volunteer activities you have participated in during the past four years, including year(s) and length of service.
 Indicate any positions of leadership you have held and special awards or honors you have received.
 Please describe activities you played a direct role in rather than a general description of the organization’s activities.

 PROGRAM STAFF

-• Program Management: Dmitry Tsukerman Ph.D.Director, Field Study Program
+• Program Management: Dmitry Tsukerman Ph.D.Director, Career Services & Field Study Program

 • Program Support: